avr-rust/book.avr-rust.com/src/003-building-a-crate-for-avr.md

     target should be avoided in virtually all real-life usecases[CITATION NEEDED].
 The `avr-unknown-unknown` target is equivalent to the AVR-GCC default, partially-microcontroller-independent mode where the lowest common denominator - the `avr2` family - is targeted.
   * `--release`  is not strictly required - debug mode should be as correct as release mode - however, **debug mode generates SLOW CODE, especially on AVR**.
 Release mode is much better.

-An in-context example of compiling a crate is given for the LED blinking example in [3.2.
+**Example**: An in-context example of compiling a crate is given for the LED blinking example in [3.2.
 Example - Building the `blink` program for AVR](./003.2-example-building-blink.md).

+### Targeting a different microcontroller model

 Other models of AVR can be targeted by simply modifying the `cpu` field inside the target specification JSON.
 Each desired target microcontroller variant requires its own target specification JSON file differing only by the `cpu` field.
 You will find many of the existing AVR projects